OpenTelemetry Troubleshooting

 Missing or incomplete data reported

-If you're only seeing some data and are missing data about things your application is doing, it's likely due to missing OpenTelemetry instrumentation in your application.
+If you're only seeing some data and are missing more data about what your application is doing, it's likely due to missing OpenTelemetry instrumentation in your application.

 OpenTelemetry does not automatically instrument everything out of the box.
-To collect data from specific frameworks and libraries, you need to install and configure additional instrumentation libraries.
+To collect data from specific frameworks and libraries, you'll need to install and configure additional instrumentation libraries.

 To report more data, install the appropriate OpenTelemetry instrumentation libraries for the corresponding libraries used in your application.

-Refer to the installation steps for your application's language on how to install more instrumentation packages.
+Refer to add additional OpenTelemetry instrumentation guide for your application's language on how to install more instrumentation packages.